Gelerion/kafka-streams/03_video_game_leaderboard/readme.md

 Co-partitioning is not required for `GlobalKTable` joins since the state is fully replicated across each instance of our Kafka Streams app.

+### Interactive Queries
+One of the defining features of Kafka Streams is its ability to expose application state, both locally and to the outside world.
+The latter makes it easy to build event-driven microservices with extremely low latency.
+In order to do this, we need to materialize the state store.

+#### Local Queries
+ Each instance of a Kafka Streams application can query its own local state.
+However, it’s important to remember that unless you are materializing a `GlobalKTable` or running a single instance of your Kafka Streams app, the local state will only represent a partial view of the entire application state (this is the nature of a `KTable`)

+#### Remote Queries
+In order to query the full state of our application, we need to:
+ - Discover which instances contain the various fragments of our application state
+ - Add a remote procedure call (RPC) or REST service to expose the local state to other running application instances
+ - Add an RPC or REST client for querying remote state stores from a running application instance